r-Techsupport/TechSupportBot/README.md

     async def hello(self, ctx):
         await self.hello_command(ctx)
 ```
-Extensions can be configured per-guild with settings saved on MongoDB.
+Extensions can be configured per-guild with settings saved on Postgres.
 There are several extensions included in the main repo, so please reference them for more advanced examples.